 Additional synchronous sessions may be scheduled.
 Sessions will be scheduled at the instructor’s discretion and with student availability in mind.

 Tuition if enrolled in another course online during the session: $2,425

 See the Apply to Summer Programs webpage for more details.

 You will finish the program with a completed, or semi-completed, admission essay to be used for the Common Application, as well as tips to customize your essay if the Common Application is not used.

-You will have prepared for and gained new confidence when interviewing, learning how to speak comfortably when talking about yourself and your achievements.
+You will gain new confidence and skills for public speaking, specifically when interviewing and speaking comfortably about yourself and your achievements.

 After attending the program, you will come away with a better idea of the type of college or university that is a good fit for you.
 We will have explored what type of learning environment you thrive in and your areas of academic interest, giving you an opportunity to compile a list of possible schools that are right for you and to which you will want to apply.

 The College Admission Essay

 Many students find the college admission essay to be one of the most difficult pieces to write because it can be challenging to strike a balance between “bragging” and “boring.”
 This session helps you find the right balance to ensure that you represent your best self on paper.
 Deconstruct past students’ essays to examine the most effective ways to write a compelling opening, develop a strong narrative and end with a memorable conclusion.
 Then, work on your own rough drafts for two Common Application questions.
 Personal instructor feedback will guide you through the writing process.

 One of the most stressful aspects of applying to college is the interview.
 Learn how to approach interviews, how to handle all impromptu speaking situations, and how to effectively introduce yourself and talk about your accomplishments and goals.
 This session is based on the public speaking class offered to Smith seniors.
 You will learn how to give a speech of introduction, overcome stage fright and construct a well-organized talk, all without having to rely on notes.